LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 In case you need to change the domain used by the tool, make sure to update the `caddy/Caddyfile` accordingly.
 This includes modifying the domain entries to reflect the new domain and ensure that local SSL certificates are properly configured for secure access.

 In addition to setting up caddy, also change the `web.env` environment file to change `SUPER_ADMINS` and `TRUSTED_IPS`, where `SUPER_ADMINS` is matched against `X-Forwarded-User` case sensitive and `TRUSTED_IPS` is tested against the source IP a request came from.
 In order for an admin to be trusted both the IP and the `X-Forwarded-User` have to be trusted.
+This is only enabled when the `ENABLE_SSO` environment variable is `true`.

 Before building the container the attack navigator must be build to be used in full offline mode.